futuregrid/manual/doc/source/fgmanual.rst

 Getting Started
 ===============

+.. todo:: put the links to the sections here

 In order for you to gain access to the FutureGrid resources, you need to follow real simple steps: